dfds/shared-workflows/docs/CONTRIBUTING.md

 # How to Contribute

 Contributions to this project are very welcome!
 We follow a fairly standard pull request process for contributions.
 It is **NOT** recommended to create a PR before a branch is ready for review, because every commit to that PR will trigger a new version of the readme.
-This will eventually break the flow and block a PR from being merged.

 ## How to add a workflow